|Lawn care company marks 50 years in business|

 “I knew absolutely nothing about lawns so I learned from him (the former sod grower who served as previous owner) and used my degree to my advantage.”

-“I knew Gerry’s background was considerably more suited for something like this,” Murray said, adding his friend is one of the smartest and most trustworthy people he’s ever met.
+“I knew Gerry’s background was considerably more suited for something like this,” Ken said, adding his friend is one of the smartest and most trustworthy people he’s ever met.

-“Everyone’s opinion is valued,” Murray said.
-“Even though it’s a franchise organization, we operate as one large team.”
+“Everyone’s opinion is valued,” Ken said.
+“Even though it is a franchise organization, we operate as one large team.”

 In the event he encounters a problem, he said he can count on any one of his franchisees to lend a helping hand.